isuckatlinux/isuckatlinux.github.io/_posts/2022-07-07-storing-api-credentials -in-Python.md

 ## Final thoughts

 Depending on the relevance of the data we want to protect we are going to use the suited method to store our API credentials.
 If our data is not very sensitive we can *store credentials on a text file* or use *keyring*.
 Those two methods are of extreme productivity and very easy to implement.
 On the other hand if our data is extremely sensitive we must hash/encrypt our API credentials.
-The method you need relys on your knowledge and responsability.
+The method you need relies on your knowledge and responsibility.

-Thank's all for reading!
+Thanks all for reading!

 [windows_env_var]: https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0